What is Arthritis?

 Although it can affect people of any age, it is more typical in the elderly.
 Some types of arthritis can also affect your internal organs.
 (2)

-Arthritis and related ailments are considered a significant threat to healthy ageing worldwide.
+Arthritis and related ailments are considered a significant threat to healthy aging worldwide.
 (3)

 Depending on what form of arthritis you have, the symptoms may vary.
 Generally, arthritis causes pain and can impact upon movement due to inflammation.
 (4)